MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id.md

 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file or files later in your code.
 1. Select **Save** to save your changes.
-1. In the app's registration screen, click on the **Certificates & secrets** pane in the left to open the page where we can generate secrets and upload certificates.
+1. In the app's registration screen, select **Certificates & secrets** in the navigation pane to open the page where we can generate secrets and upload certificates.
-1. In the **Client secrets** section, click on **New client secret**:
+1. In the **Client secrets** section, select **New client secret**.
-   - Type a key description (for instance `app secret`),
+1. Type a key description - for example, *app secret*.
-   - Select one of the available key durations (**In 1 year**, **In 2 years**, or **Never Expires**) as per your security concerns.
+1. Select one of the available key durations: **In 1 year**, **In 2 years**, or **Never Expires**.
-   - The generated key value is displayed when you click the **Add** button.
-Copy the generated value for use in the steps later.
+1. Select **Add**.
+The generated key value is displayed.
-   - You need this key later in your code's configuration files.
+1. Copy the generated value for use in the steps later.
+You need this key later in your code's configuration files.
 This key value isn't displayed again, and isn't retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or pane.
-1. In the app's registration screen, select the **API permissions** pane in the left to open the page where we add access to the APIs that your application needs.
+1. In the app's registration screen, select **API permissions** from the navigation pane to open the page to add access to the APIs that your application needs.
-   - Select the **Add a permission** button and then:
+1. Select **Add a permission**.
-   - Ensure that the **Microsoft APIs** tab is selected.
+1. Ensure that the **Microsoft APIs** tab is selected.
-       - In the *Commonly used Microsoft APIs* section, select **Microsoft Graph**
+1. In the **Commonly used Microsoft APIs** section, select **Microsoft Graph**.
-       - In the **Delegated permissions** section, select **User.Read** and **GroupMember.Read.All** in the list.
+1. In the **Delegated permissions** section, select **User.Read** and **GroupMember.Read.All** from the list.
 Use the search box if necessary.
-       - Select the **Add permissions** button at the bottom.
+1. Select **Add permissions**.
-   - **GroupMember.Read.All** requires admin consent.
-Select the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you're asked if you want to grant consent for the requested permissions for all accounts in the tenant.
+1. `GroupMember.Read.All` requires admin consent, so select **Grant/revoke admin consent for {tenant}**, and then select **Yes** when you're asked if you want to grant consent for the requested permissions for all accounts in the tenant.
 You need to be a Microsoft Entra ID tenant admin to do this.

 #### Configure the web app (java-servlet-webapp-groups) to use your app registration